roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-03 ****** bydawn1958© Nia never moved and she felt the bed sink from Thema's weight.
+Nia never moved and she felt the bed sink from Thema's weight.
 Thema's arm brushed against her sister's heated flesh and Nia did not move away.
 Everything remained absolutely motionless for many moments with each one's mind dreaming of the future.
 All of a sudden the three were sitting up on the bed and each put an arm around another.

  Suddenly someone was giving her a kiss on the lips and Michelle welcomed the loving embrace.
 Then the kiss broke and lips were running up and down her nakedness.
 Michelle's head was filled with so many emotions that her mind was confused.
 All of a sudden she was aware that the sisters were kissing.
 Michelle stared at the amazing sight and watched Thema brush the hair back from Nia's pretty face, as the kiss lingered.
 It was one of those loving kisses that lasted a long time yet was merely a pretense for something else.